arosenkranz/scenarios/workshop-dash-frontend-2021/01-getting-started/01-step.md

   > **Note:** Make sure you are in the `/root/lab` directory when you run this command.

-12. Open the Storedog app and microsite in your browser by selecting the two tabs on the right.
-Take a moment and familiarize yourself with how the applications work.
+12. Give the services a few seconds to load up, then navigate to the Storedog app and microsite in your browser by selecting the two tabs on the right.
+Take a moment and familiarize yourself with how the applications work, especially the **microsite**.

   You'll notice a few pieces of the application are a bit buggy.
 For instance, fetching advertisements on click isn't working in the microsite and there's some latency in both the microsite and the main storefront.